 CEF + Your Company

-We partner with The Dow Chemical Company and their STEM The Gap initiative in a variety of ways throughout the year.
+We have partnered with The Dow Chemical Company and their STEM The Gap initiative extensively.
+In celebration of Women’s History Month, CEF hosted a Dow-sponsored Essential Elements virtual workshop featuring three Dow chemists.
+Each scientist shared her experience in the chemical industry and their advice for encouraging young girls to consider a career in the sciences.
 At the 2014 Philadelphia Science Festival, Dow and CEF staff helped eager students discover the physics behind marshmallow launchers and buoyant bowling balls!

 CEF would like to thank The Dow Chemical Company for their Diamond Sponsorship of the You Be The Chemist® programs.